Table of Contents

 |Store Card Numbers

 (for regular transactions and

-You don't necessarily need to change anything initially, in fact, you may want to continue using your existing credit card solution while you get the hang of RepairShopr!
-You can add credit card integration at any point down the road.
-Many users create a workflow while sticking with their current credit card solution.
+You don't necessarily need to change anything initially, in fact, you may want to continue using your existing credit card solution while you get the hang of the software!
+You can add CC integration at any point down the road.
+Many users create a workflow while sticking with their current CC solution.
 Both approaches work well, so choose the one you are most comfortable with.

 No setup is required for this option.
 All you need to do is mark the invoice as "Offline CC" when selecting the payment method to trigger the invoice to show as "paid" in RepairShopr.

 Authorize.net is a gateway.
 They can connect to your existing merchant account or help you find a new one.
-A merchant account isthe account that connects to your bank, i.e. it is where the money is sent.
-A gateway is the where the credit card information is entered.
+A merchant account is an account that connects to your bank, i.e. it is where the money is sent.
+A gateway is where the credit card information is entered.
 It checks with the credit card company and then sends the money to the merchant account.

 A typical configuration is getting a merchant account at your bank.
 Once you have that, any gateway/terminal can connect to it.